reubensultana/DBAScripts/Audit+Security/sql_firewall.md

 Logon failed for login '<Login_Name>' due to trigger execution.
 [CLIENT: <IP_Address>]
 ```

 The solution will not work with Active Directory Groups since the Group Name cannot be retrieved when a connection is attempted.
-Implementing such a feature would require additional permissions and would also incur increased performance overheads.
+Implementing such a feature would necessitate granting additional permissions, and would also incur increased performance overheads.

 Finally, it is highly recommended that the Login-Host mappings for every SQL Server instance are are stored in an alternate location - a source-control system might just do the trick, with the audit trail providing evidence should this be required.

+The code to implement this SQL Firewall has been tested with SQL Server 2012, 2014, 2016, 2017, and 2019, however you are urged to carry out your own testing (never trust code off the internet!).